In July 1997, the U.S.

 with frequent numbers of hourly average concentrations greater

-fumigation protocols are used to define the protective number
+or tree seedling fumigation protocols are used to identify the

-combination with the W126 exposure index, the W126 will provide
+exposure index, the index will provide inconsistent predictions

 In 2007, the EPA's Ozone